mnmfullmetal/savor/README.md

 1.  **Account Management:**
     *   **Registration & Login:** New users can register for an account, which automatically creates a personal pantry.
 The application includes standard login, password change, and password reset functionalities.

+        **Note on Password Reset:** In this local development setup, password reset emails are not sent to an actual inbox.
+Instead, the reset link is printed to the terminal where the Django development server is running (`Terminal 4` in the setup instructions).
+This is because `settings.py` uses Django's console email backend via the setting: `EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'`.
+For a production deployment, this would need to be changed to a real email service (like SendGrid or Mailgun).

     *   **Account Deletion:** Users have the option to permanently delete their account and all associated data through the account settings page.

 2.  **Personalisation (User Settings):**